What is a vulnerability?¶

-When scanning the application for open vulnerabilities, Wallarm WAF sends requests with attack signs to the protected application address and analyzes application responses.
-If the response matches one or more pre‑defined vulnerability signs, Wallarm WAF records open vulnerability.
+When scanning the application for open vulnerabilities, Wallarm sends requests with attack signs to the protected application address and analyzes application responses.
+If the response matches one or more pre‑defined vulnerability signs, Wallarm records open vulnerability.

 For example: if the response to the request sent to read the

 /etc/passwd contents, protected application is vulnerable to the Path Traversal attacks.
 Wallarm will record the vulnerability with an appropriate type.

 To detect vulnerabilities in the application, Wallarm sends requests with attack signs using the following methods:

 Passive detection: the vulnerability was found due to the security incident that occurred.